-There aren’t many more simple ways to share joy and excitement than sending a message.
-Throwing a line to another person that says “I’m here, where are you?”, or perhaps “I’m thinking of you – you’re not alone”.
+This year, we invite you to send a message; one message can be as powerful as one thousand.
+There aren’t many more simple ways to share joy or show someone you care than by sending a message.
+It can even just be: “I’m here”, or perhaps “I’m thinking of you – you’re not alone”.

 Quick and easy:

-- What message would you like to send in solidarity with people seeking safety, such as those fleeing violence in Afghanistan or Ukraine?
-Share your message online using #SendaMessage and #SimpleActs, and together let’s flood social media with kindness and solidarity.
+- What message would you like to send to welcome people seeking sanctuary?
+Share your message online using #RefugeeWeek and #SimpleActs #CompassionIntoAction, together let’s flood social media with compassion and solidarity.

-- Write, draw or craft your message of kindness and hope, and display it somewhere the world can see it.
+- Write, draw or craft a message of welcome, compassion and hope, and display it somewhere the world can see it.

 - Join with others to organise a letter-writing exchange for Refugee Week.
 How will your messages travel across real and imagined borders?
 What can we learn from each other?

-- Send a message or card to someone who is going through a hard time, to let them know they are not alone.
+- Send a message to someone who is going through a challenging time, to let them know they are not alone.

 - Send a thank you card or message to someone who has helped you.
 It could be recently, or a long time ago.
 Maybe they taught you something, supported you through difficulties or made you feel welcome, and you never had the chance to thank them – until now!